Back to California

 Class 1 Electric Bicycle

-An electric bicycle that helps you pedal but stops when you reach 20 miles per hour.
+An electric bicycle that helps you pedal but stops helping when you go faster than 20 miles per hour.

 Class 2 Electric Bicycle

-An electric bicycle with a motor that can move the bike without pedaling, but it stops helping at 20 miles per hour.
+An electric bicycle that can move without pedaling, but it stops working when the bike goes faster than 20 miles per hour.

 Limits and Unknowns

-• The rules only apply in San Mateo County and its unincorporated areas.
+• The rules only apply to San Mateo County and its unincorporated areas.

 Bill History